martinvoegele/martini-polyelectrolytes/README.md

  - Coordinates can be created from those topologies with molmaker.py by Manuel Melo (available at the [Martini homepage](http://cgmartini.nl/index.php/tools2/proteins-and-bilayers)).

- - Instead of the standard MArtini itp file, please include the Martini .itp file martini_v2.2P_PS_corr.itp provided here to your Gromacs topology.
+ - Instead of the standard Martini itp file, please include the Martini .itp file martini_v2.2P_PS_corr.itp provided here to your Gromacs topology.

 ## Requirements:
  - Linux